Bots with personality, new phone features in the spotlight at Microsoft Build 2018

 - How Seattle’s head tax would work

 When she joined the Azure team about three years ago, it felt a bit as though they were outsiders within the company, she said.
 People were curious, but didn’t really understand the cloud computing division.
 Now it has become a well-recognized industry standard.
-“It has, from a business perspeive, essentially unlimited growth potential,” she said.
+“It has, from a business perspective, essentially unlimited growth potential,” she said.

 Bots infused with personality